 When I was younger, I remember being told that “kids my age” always assume they’ll live forever.
 I never thought this applied to me, but looking back I can see that I was a bit of a risk-taker.
 I booked a flight to the most dangerous city in the world, backpacked in Asia by myself, and lived in a squat built atop a Superfund waste site.
 None of this ever seemed all that risky to me, at least not in a way that gave me anxiety—in fact, I’m not sure I really believed in anxiety before I started working at the psych ward, though my psychotic ex-boyfriend also gave me a proper introduction.

 Don’t judge my ignorance.
-I grew up in a world where gay people are cured by therapists and antidepressants are for people who don’t know how to deal with their problems.
+I grew up in a world where gay people are supposedly cured by therapists and antidepressants are for people who don’t know how to deal with their problems and/or pray hard enough.
 I’ve since begun using my brain and interacting with a variety of humans, so my feelings have changed.
 And so has my propensity to become anxious.
 I refuse to accept the blame for this.
 In fact, I think it’s YOUR fault.
 Reading everyone else’s fears and anxieties is, in fact, causing me to acquire them.
 This shite is more contagious than Ebola.

 I AM GOING TO CHOKE ON YOUR FINGER

 I went to the dentist last week, and not for the first time in my life.
 I’ve got the routine down: They chide you for not flossing, you make a promise to start immediately, etc. etc. But something was different this time.
 The doctor came in and my mind immediately began racing.

 “A booger is going to fall out of his nose and into my mouth, I just know it.
 OH MY GOD I can see it dangling there.”